erikreedstrom/rpn-calc/README.md

 ## Purpose

-As an engineer we are often tasked with demonstrating our ability to be proficient in a given language.
+As engineers, we are often tasked with demonstrating our ability to be proficient in a given language.
 This repo exists for the casual browser to see how the author would approach the RPN problem in many of today's modern languages.